-Whether it’s a themed interior like The Eastern’s Mexican El Topo or the sophisticated harbourside chic of Watsons Bay Boutique Hotel, bars and pubs are decking themselves out in style.
+Whether it’s a beautifully themed interior like Kittyhawk’s 1944 Liberation of Paris or the sophisticated harbourside chic of Watsons Bay Boutique Hotel, bars and pubs are decking themselves out in style.

 For the savvy event planner, this means no need to style the room yourself.
 Perhaps a few key pieces for branding purposes (if required) or a few personal touches for private events, but generally the atmosphere and styling comes as part of the package!

 One thing all good pubs and bars have is music.
 Whether you’re looking to plug in an iPod, get in a DJ or splash out on a band, bars and pubs come fully equipped with all your music and entertainment needs.
 They generally will have a microphone on hand for speeches and if you’re keen to showcase a particular sporting event or company DVD, screens and other AV equipment are never too far away either.

 Drinks, whether alcoholic or not, are an important part of any event.
 At function centres, it is often a choice between a package (beer, wine, sparkling and soft drinks) or beverages on consumption (beer, wine, sparkling and soft drinks).
 At a pub or bar, however, you have access to the full bar!
 Sure you can keep to the standard BWSSD – but at a pub or bar you have more options available to you.